cleanlab/cleanlab/README.md

 </details>

 <details><summary>
-Positive-Unlabeled learning with <code>cleanlab</code>
+Positive-Unlabeled learning with cleanlab
 (<b>click to learn more</b>)
 </summary>
 <br/>

 Positive-Unlabeled (PU) learning (in which your data only contains a few positively labeled examples with the rest unlabeled) is just a special case of [CleanLearning](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) when one of the classes has no error. `P` stands for the positive class and **is assumed to have zero label errors** and `U` stands for unlabeled data, but in practice, we just assume the `U` class is a noisy negative class that actually contains some positive examples.
-Thus, the goal of PU learning is to (1) estimate the proportion of negatively labeled examples that actually belong to the positive class (see`fraction\_noise\_in\_unlabeled\_class` in the last example), (2) find the errors (see last example), and (3) train on clean data (see first example below). `cleanlab` does all three, taking into account that there are no label errors in whichever class you specify as positive.
+Thus, the goal of PU learning is to (1) estimate the proportion of negatively labeled examples that actually belong to the positive class (see`fraction\_noise\_in\_unlabeled\_class` in the last example), (2) find the errors (see last example), and (3) train on clean data (see first example below). cleanlab does all three, taking into account that there are no label errors in whichever class you specify as positive.

-There are two ways to use `cleanlab` for PU learning.
+There are two ways to use cleanlab for PU learning.
 We'll look at each here.

 Method 1.
-If you are using the cleanlab classifier [CleanLearning()](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106), and your dataset has exactly two classes (positive = 1, and negative = 0), PU learning is supported directly in `cleanlab`.
+If you are using the cleanlab classifier [CleanLearning()](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106), and your dataset has exactly two classes (positive = 1, and negative = 0), PU learning is supported directly in cleanlab.
 You can perform PU learning like this:

 ``` python
 from cleanlab.classification import CleanLearning